aditya0yadav/sheets/README.md

 # Spreadsheet Application

 A lightweight, web-based spreadsheet application hosted on a server, designed for simple data management and calculations.
-This tool offers essential features like formula support, resizable rows and columns, drag-to-resize functionality, security against invalid inputs, and real-time updates, making it ideal for basic spreadsheet tasks directly in your browser.
+This tool offers essential features like formula support, resizable rows and columns, and drag-to-resize functionality, making it ideal for basic spreadsheet tasks directly in your browser.

 ![Screenshot 2025-02-28 at 2 47 38 AM](https://github.com/user-attachments/assets/8c8e32d5-dca5-4890-bf94-8c4d9f8b836b)